Mission Control (macOS): Changes in Mission Control

 In OS X Mavericks, the linen-texture background in Mission Control has been changed into a dark-grey background, as a part of moving away from skeuomorphism.

 In OS X Yosemite, the dark-grey background has been replaced with a translucent background, lightly showing the desktop's background and the desktop no longer zooms out.

 In OS X El Capitan, the grouped window by app view has been changed into ungrouped windows view by default and the translucent background has been changed to it being transparent that fully shows the desktop's background.

 In macOS Catalina, Dashboard has been discontinued, therefore removing Dashboard from view permanently (if it was previously activated) in Mission Control.

 Undocumented features

-The "blob" is a hidden and undocumented interface to Exposé that was discovered by a member of the MacNN forums.
-When clicked, it enables the "Application Windows" mode.
-When Option+clicked, it enables the "All Windows" mode.
+The "blob" was a hidden and undocumented interface to Exposé that was discovered by a member of the MacNN forums.
+When clicked, it enabled the "Application Windows" mode.
+When Option+click, it enabled the "All Windows" mode.

-Another undocumented feature of Exposé is for the show desktop function.
-It places all the open windows in a small box on the screen that can be moved to anywhere on the screen.
-This function has some bugs, after exiting the show desktop mode, the foremost window will not have a shadow and the user will not be able to move the window.
-However, this is easily fixed by using the show all function.
+Another undocumented feature of Exposé was for the show desktop function.
+It placed all the open windows in a small box on the screen that can be moved to anywhere on the screen.
+This function had some bugs, such as after exiting the show desktop mode, the foremost window will not have a shadow and the user will not be able to move the window.
+However, this was easily fixed by using the show all function.
 It also had another bug that causes an area of screen the width of the minimised preview to become unresponsive to mouse clicks requiring the windowserver to be restarted.